aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 }
 ```

-When deleting items, you should always wrap the operations into a transation.
-This avoids deleting records partitially and improves performance because the data is only synced once to the storage.
+When deleting items, you should always wrap the operations into a transaction.
+This avoids deleting records partially and improves performance because the data is only synced once to the storage.

 Retrieve the required ID or IDs, then fetch the item or items from the storage.
 You need to assign the items one by one to the view and call `parent::delete()` so the subparts have access to the item and delete related data too.

-Now delete the fetched items and commit your transation if everything is fine.
+Now delete the fetched items and commit your transaction if everything is fine.
 Send a redirect to the browser to the list view using `$this->redirect()`.
 It's parameters are:

 * Resource to redirect too (usually the same as the deleted one)
 * Action to perform (usually *search* to render the list view)